 I like to use this anchovy dressing to jazz up hardier, crunchy raw vegetable salads like the Shaved Brussels Salad with Avocado and Kumquats, pictured above.
 In salads like this, you can marinate or dress the vegetables ahead of time or even overnight in the anchovy dressing and they won’t lose their crunch.
 Try using this anchovy dressing in your favorite coleslaw recipe instead of your usual dressing and you’ll see what I mean.
 I love this stuff as a dip or drizzle over jicama sticks, daikon or radishes, too.

-- EMULSIFY: The easiest way by far to whip up this dressing is to throw all the ingredients into a mini food processor, if you have one.
+EMULSIFY: The easiest way by far to whip up this dressing is to throw all the ingredients into a mini food processor, if you have one.
 Then all you need to do is process everything together until all the ingredients have emulsified together nicely.
-You can make this by hand, but if you do, I'd suggest you finely mince the anchovies, then add them to a small mixing bowl with the olive oil and mash them with a fork until you have a paste, before whisking in the remaining ingredients.
+You can make this by hand, but if you do, I’d suggest you finely mince the anchovies, then add them to a small mixing bowl with the extra virgin olive oil and mash them with a fork until you have a paste, before whisking in the remaining ingredients.
+Last option: a small container and an immersion blender will whiz this up, too.